ika-rwth-aachen/drone-dataset-tools/doc/extractors.md

 recordingData.getCrossingDfBySceneConfig(sceneConfigs, refresh=False, fps=2.5)
 ```
 # LocationData
-Aggregation over recording data of a location
+Aggregation over recording data of a location.
+Crossing data in a location can be extracted in two different ways:
+1. By annotation: if the dataset has crossing annotation for pedestrian, this approach is fast
+2. By scene config: A scene config defines a bounding box, the pedestrian trajectories that have overlap with the bounding boxes are considerred crossing ones.
+This is prone to errors if a pedestrian does not cross the road (just walks along the road).

 **get all the unique crossing ids**
 ```